-After months of exhausting, on-off negotiations with changing negotiation partners at the table, on February 7, 2018, Angela Merkel’s center-right Christian Democratic Union (CDU/CSU) and the center-left Social Democratic Party (SPD) agreed on a new coalition agreement for a third grand coalition – usually referred to as “GroKo” in Germany.
-The deal still requires formal approval by the 460,000 SPD members in a postal vote, the outcome not expected before early March 2018.
+After months of exhausting, on-off negotiations with changing negotiation partners at the table, on February 7, 2018 Angela Merkel’s center-right Christian Democratic Union (CDU/CSU) and the center-left Social Democratic Party (SPD) agreed on a new coalition agreement for a third grand coalition – usually referred to as “GroKo” in Germany.
+The deal has been formally approved by the 460,000 SPD members in a postal vote; the new government has taken up work a couple of weeks ago.

 Given that the traditionally employee-friendly SPD has secured, among others, the Labor and Social Ministry, the new government will push for further strengthening employee rights.
 In fact, the 177-page coalition paper with the rather bulky title “A New Awakening for Europe, a New Dynamic for Germany, a New Cohesion for Our Country” indicates numerous changes for employers over the next couple of months and years.
 Below is a summary of key points.

 A key SPD election pledge was to tackle the “abuse” of fixed-term employment.
 Already severely restricted in Germany, fixed-term employment will soon be subject to even stricter regulation.

 Fixed-Term Employment Without Cause – No Longer Than 18 Months

 - While under current legislation fixed-term employment without cause is generally possible for up to two years including three extensions of term if the same employee has not been previously employed, the maximum term shall now be limited to 18 months including only one extension of term.

 - Also, employers with more than 75 employees may only use these fixed-term contracts for 2.5 percent of their staff.